jeyg20/WebPortfolio-/README.md

-# WebPortfolio-
+# WebPortfolio
 This is my personal web portfolio

-currently and migrating the project to react.js
+Currently I am migrating the project to react.js